andersoncampos/andersoncampos/README.md

 :house_with_garden: I’m from Rio de Janeiro/Brazil.

-:books: I’m currently learning everything when possible.
+:books: I’m currently learning about everything when possible.

 :outbox_tray: 2022 Goals: Learn about mobile dev, create a new project and find a new freelancer job.